 Granny Cluster, or shell: A granny cluster is a term for a special crochet stitch that consists of a set of 3 double crochet stitches, all worked into one stitch or space.
 The clusters are then separated from one another with chain stitches.
 You can find a photo tutorial on how to crochet the granny square, which will be helpful if you are a beginner at crochet.

-The granny clusters should line up with each other on the top and bottom of the rounds.
+The granny clusters should line up with each other on the top and bottom of the rounds in the same chain space.

 In this sample, each round will increase by 4 granny clusters.